-In his letter dated July 20, 2022, the Acting Chair of the Nunavut Wildlife Management Board indicated that the Board had, and I quote, "approved the listing of barren-ground caribou as threatened under the federal Species at Risk Act, with the condition that recovery planning will be undertaken on a herd-by-herd basis."
+In his letter dated July 20, 2022, the acting chair of the Nunavut Wildlife Management Board indicated that the Board had "approved the listing of barren-ground caribou as threatened under the federal Species at Risk Act, with the condition that recovery planning will be undertaken on a herdby-herd basis."

 For the record, does the Government of Nunavut support this decision, yes or no?
 Thank you, Mr. Speaker.
 Speaker: Hon.
 Minister of Environment, Mr. Qavvik.